 - Territories – New Territories, Resource Plan, Route Plans, Target Calls & Frequency

-- Structure – Defined Field Force – Type, Numbers, Structure.
-Cost to Serve Model
+- Structure – Defined Field Force (Type, Numbers, Structure) and Cost to Serve Model.
+See practical Cost to Serve examples here.

-- Data & Metrics – Roadmap including Requirements, Capture & Systems, New KPIs, Revenue Management Model
+- Data & Metrics – Roadmap including Requirements, Capture & Systems, New KPIs, Revenue Management Model, Defined Qualitative and Quantitative Reporting.

 - SIP – New Sales Incentive Programme & Training Plan

-- Trade Tool Kit – New Trade Tool Kit & Training Plan
+- Trade Tool Kit – New Trade Tool Kit, Toolkit Process, Agreed Approach & Training Plan

 - TIPs – New Trade Incentive Programme & Training Plan